What we know about the fire that brought London's Heathrow Airport to a standstill

 “This is an extreme situation where the entire aviation ecosystem is impacted,” Mendiratta said.

-“There will be two things that will be happening as a priority number one shall we say.
-First is airport operations and understanding, from an electrical system point of view, what has been impacted, if anything,” she added.
+“There will be two things that will be happening as a priority No. 1.
+First is airport operations and understanding, from an electrical system point of view, what has been impacted, if anything,” she said.
 “Did anything short out, for instance?
 What needs to be reactivated?
 And then how do you literally turn the airport back on again?
-Passenger and cargo.
+Passenger and cargo."

-“On top of that, there’s the issue of actually managing the human component of it.
-You have passengers that are impacted, crew are impacted and operations — so being able to re-mobilize everything.''
+In addition, she noted, “there's the issue of actually managing the human component of it.
+You have passengers that are impacted, crew are impacted and operations, so being able to remobilize everything.”

 How big is Heathrow?

-Heathrow was Europe’s busiest airport last year, with 83.6 million passengers traveling through the airport.
-Its closure will have far-reaching impacts because it is a major hub for connecting flights to cities throughout Britain and around the world, as well as for travel to London.
+Heathrow was Europe’s busiest airport last year, with 83.6 million passengers traveling through it.
+Its closure will have far-reaching impacts because it's a major hub for connecting flights to cities throughout the United Kingdom and around the world, as well as for travel to London.

 Does London have other airports?

 Yes.
 Five other air hubs in southeastern England identify themselves as London airports, but they are much smaller than Heathrow.
-Gatwick, Britain’s second-biggest airport, handled 43.2 million passengers last year.
-It is in the town of Crawley, 28 miles south of London.
+London Gatwick, Britain’s second-biggest airport, handled 43.2 million passengers last year.
+It's located in the town of Crawley, 28 miles (45 kilometers) south of London.

 Credit: AP